ChluNetwork/chlu-ipfs-support/README.md

 Chlu Service Nodes:

 - chlu service nodes listen for chlu events and take actions to help replicate data.
-The events are written to the pubsub topic "chlu-experimental"
+The events are written to IPFS Pubsub
-- they react to review updates by pinning the review after verifying the validity
-- they replicate the customers' orbitDbs to keep track of review updates
-- they pin public keys used in review records
+- the review history and pointers to new versions are kept in a custom OrbitDB Store

 Writing Reviews:

 - when a review is written, the API will not return until a service node has replied saying it successfully pinned the review

-Updating Reviews:

-- the implementation uses an OrbitDB key value store for every customer that wishes to update his review
+- an OrbitDB database with a custom store is used to write all new review records and all updates
-- for each update, an entry is created in the kvstore with the mulithash of the old version as key and the multihash of the update as value
-- the orbitDb address is embedded into the ReviewRecords using the `orbitDb` field

 All of these are subject to change.